outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     2. `CFLAGS` and `CXXFLAGS`.
 Check your CPU architecture to set `-march=` parameter.
 Refer to [Intel](https://wiki.gentoo.org/wiki/Safe_CFLAGS#Intel).
 Command `grep -m1 -A3 "vendor_id" /proc/cpuinfo` will show the current CPU architecure information.
 That link also teach you how to precisely detect `-march=` parameter by touching, compiling and comparing two _.gcc_ files.
         1. CFALGS="-march=corei7-avx -O2 -pipe"
         2. CXXFLAGS="${CFLAGS}"
     3. The `MAKEOPTS` variable defines how many parallel compilations should occur when installing a package.
-The recommended value is the number of logical processors in the CPU plus 1..
+The recommended value is the number of logical processors in the CPU plus 1.
+But this rule is outdated.
+I have 4GB memory and swap/swapfile enabled, *emerge* will make use of swap havily. *swap* naturally slow down application performance.
+So turn down MAKEOPTS to 2 or 3.
-        1. Add a line `MAKEOPTS="-j5"`
+        1. Add a line `MAKEOPTS="-j3"`
         2. The boot screen will show you several penguins, that is the number of logical cores.
         3. This value does not apply to *kernel compiling*.
-So when compiling a kernel, you need to explicitly specify *make -j5*.
+So when compiling a kernel, you need to explicitly specify *make -j3*.
         3. Refer to [MAKEOPTS](https://wiki.gentoo.org/wiki/MAKEOPTS).
     4. `CPU_FLAGS_X86`: The 'USE' flags corresponding to the CPU instruction sets and other features specific to the *x86* (and *amd64*) architecture are being moved into a separate USE flag group called CPU\_FLAGS\_X86.